Programming Business Systems with Visual Basic.Net

 Programming Standards must be enforced

-If tight control of programming standards is not rigorously controlled, the Visual Basic programmers are likely to produce code that is not maintainable.
-This could prove very costly to a company.
-The programming standards should include a ban on Object Oriented Programming – besides the encapsulation techniques which are an essential part of Visual Basic programming.
-The programming standard should also restrict complex or seldom used features.
+If programming standards are tightly controlled, the Visual Basic programmers will produce code that is completely maintainable.
+The programming standards should include a ban on Object Oriented Programming – besides the encapsulation techniques which have always been an essential part of Visual Basic programming.

 Maintainability and simplicity go hand in hand.